Talks & Events

 White Rainbow, London

-White Rainbow was also delighted to announce the publication of a new monograph on Shigeo Anzaï.
+White Rainbow also launched publication of a new monograph on Shigeo Anzaï.
 Titled Index, the book contextualises Anzaï’s career as a celebrated recorder of contemporary art.

 Satoru Aoyama Map of the World (Dedicated to Unknown Embroiderers), 2015 Polyester and luminous thread on polyester Courtesy the artist and Mizuma Art Gallery, Tokyo